Counting subsidized housing units in MA

 (27 months later, inflation adjusted)

-Prediction of Census Count of Units Affordable to and Available to ELIL Households
+Table 4: Prediction of American Community Survey Count of Units Affordable and Available to ELIL Households from Agency Data (Affordable and Available roughly equivalent to ELI Occupied at ELIL Affordable Rent)*

 (1) State public housing41,500 78%32,370